 The backlash from Twitter was relentless:

 — Dan (@Betraydan) January 17, 2019

 Rebrand Rule #2: Sometimes, a brand redesign isn’t wise.

-No one likes seeing their numbers drop.
-If you’re a seasoned entrepreneur, you know that growth isn’t always “up and to the right.”
-Some months are plain ugly.
+No one enjoys seeing their numbers drop.
+If you’re a seasoned entrepreneur, business owner or managing director, you know that growth isn’t always “up and to the right.”
+Some months the numbers are plain ugly.

 Sales are down.